 CIP analytics – Standing for Customer Intelligence Platforms, this is an evolution of customer data platforms, with a greater focus on uncovering connections, enriching data with AI to deliver better insight, and making data-driven inferences that allow you to determine what the best course of action will be on an individual level.

 For telcos, this may enable you to offer specific device upgrades, plan upsells or other value-added services to improve your overall average revenue per customer (ARPU).
 But it could also identify other ways to increase retention or switch customers to more suitable plans even if they are unwilling or unable to increase their spend.

-Efforts such as hyper-personalization and microsegmentation to define highly specific audiences will play a major role in the future of telecoms customer analytics.
+Efforts such as hyper-personalization and micro-segmentation to define highly specific audiences will play a major role in the future of telecom customer analytics.
 However, to be effective, businesses must be able to do this at scale.
 This means using big data analytics to study the behavior of millions of customers to make connections is vital.

 CRM analytics alone aren’t equipped to cope with these rising data volumes.
 Solutions such as artificial intelligence (AI) and machine learning (ML) will need to be deployed to enable telcos to meet the evolving needs of all their customers without breaking the bank.

 Learn more about the Intent Customer AI Platform, a data enrichment and privacy-safe platform for superior data-enriched Customer Analytics that facilitate higher engagement, better retention and improved ROI.